nokira93/CollectiMon/README.md

 - Ability to add cards to folders
 - Possibility of sorting, e.g. by a specific generation
 - View of individual cards
+- Allow to download files as csv
+- add login and saving all data in firebase